 Simplify Your Life one newsletter at a time

 The Gift Of Experience

-Experience is a gift for them to interact with, they can walk away with a new skill or memories made.
-(Also think in terms of time spent away from screens/phones/etc.)
+Try to choose something that gets them away from screens / phones etc. Experience is a gift for them to interact with, a gift that lets them walk away with a new skill or lasting memories made.

 Listed below are some gifts from each category to get you started:

 - Passes to a state park for a day of exploring